 In May 2010 we traveled to the Central California Women’s Facility in Chowchilla, CA – the largest prison for women in the world – for a day of meetings with incarcerated mothers in partnership with the Race, Gender and Human Rights Fund of the Women’s Foundation of California.

 In 2011, the Circle provided seed funding to a new platform for collaboration among grassroots criminal justice organizations called Nation Inside.
 This investment helped pave the way for a major victory in 2013 by the Prison Phone Justice campaign, co-led by Nation Inside, the Center for Media Justice, and the Human Rights Defense Center.
 In August of 2013, the Federal Communications Commission voted to reduce prison phone rates from over $1 a minute to less than 14 cents a minute, reduce fees, force companies to provide data, prevent additional fees to deaf inmates, and eliminate kickbacks.
 This will keep more money in the hands of millions of working families – mostly women of color.

 Other activities included partnering with the Clayman Institute for Gender Research at Stanford University to organize the panel event No Right to be a Mother: Women in Prison to mark International Women’s Day in 2012.
 View the video of the event here.

 In 2013, the Criminal (In)Justice Circle developed a funding docket to award a multi-year grant to Nation Inside.
+Nation Inside is a platform that connects and supports people who are building a movement to systematically challenge mass incarceration in the United States.
 They also provide technical assistance, strategy planning, and communications training to increase campaign efficacy.
 The docket also included a proposal to support All of Us or None (AOUON) to hold a national gathering of formerly incarcerated people in 2015.
 Founded by formerly incarcerated people, AOUON creates community, promotes leadership, and advocates for this marginalized population.